How to Socialize an Aggressive Dog: #1 Guide with Proven Tips and Tricks

 Sex-Related Aggression

-It's very important to always spay or neuter your dog.
+It's essential always to spay or neuter your dog.
 Like many animals, intact male dogs will strive to get the attention of females in heat, often leading to them attacking other male dogs.
 Female dogs are also prone to attack other female dogs for a similar reason.

 Predatory Aggression